 - Losses from a previous year

 - Salaries, wages, bonuses or allowances

 - Super contributions for employees, and some contractors paid primarily for their labour

 - Union fees

 Additionally, larger expenses can be depreciated over time (think large purchases such as a laser printer, business furniture, tools of the trade) as these are considered capital expenses.
 There are numerous industry specific deductions too, which only apply in certain circumstances.

 By engaging an accountant who is well versed in business tax and tax planning this upcoming tax season - you could potentially save your small business thousands of dollars.
-Our accountants have extensive experience in small business tax, so if you are serious about your small business - contact us today for a free consultation.
+Our accountants have extensive experience in small business tax, so if you are serious about your small business - contact us today.

 The information on this site is of a general nature.
 It does not take your specific needs or circumstances into consideration, so you should consider your own financial position, objectives and requirements and seek personalised advice before making any financial decisions.